lb0o/website/content/en/docs/getting-started/deploy-app.md

 ---
-title: "4.
+title: "5.
 Deploy Managed Applications, VMs, and tenant Kubernetes cluster"
-linkTitle: "4.
+linkTitle: "5.
 Deploy Applications"
 description: "Start using Cozystack: deploy a virtual machine, managed application, and a tenant Kubernetes cluster."
 weight: 50
 ---

-## Introduction
+## Objectives

 This guide will walk you through setting up the environment needed to run a typical web application with common service dependencies—PostgreSQL and Redis—on Cozystack, a Kubernetes-based PaaS framework.